atharvbhasme/js-practise/Functions/functions.md

 | Avoiding `this` bugs in nested scopes  | Arrow ✅   |

 What is use this in functions and how this works in arrow functions (Note arrow function does not have there own this they take it from surrounding

+what is difference between static methods and instance methods? static methods belong to class insatce merthods belong to object, need to create the object from class using new keyword to access instace methods

+can we access this in static methods?NO can we call static methods in instace?No. They are only accessible via the class name. can static methods call anoter static method?yes